 To re-enrol for the next stage of study, students must make sure that fees are in order:

-- Home/EU fee payers must make sure that all debts from the previous stage have been cleared
+- Home fee payers must make sure that all debts from the previous stage have been cleared.

-- Overseas fee payers must make sure that all debts are cleared and that at least £8000 has been paid towards the fees for this academic year
+- International fee payers must make sure that all debts are cleared and that at least £8,000 has been paid towards the fees for this academic year.

-- If you are returning to complete repeat modules or are returning after a temporary withdrawal please contact firstname.lastname@example.org as soon as you can to find out what you need to pay to enrol.
+- If you are returning to complete repeat modules or are returning after a temporary withdrawal, please contact firstname.lastname@example.org soon as you can, to find out what you need to pay to enrol.

 If you have already received and accepted an offer for university-owned or managed accommodation, information on your next steps will be emailed directly to you.
 Don’t forget that your accommodation is not secured until you have accepted your offer, paid the deposit and selected a payment plan.

-If you are staying in university managed accommodation, make sure you read the FutureLets Licence to Occupy.
+If you are staying in university-managed accommodation, make sure you read the FutureLets terms and conditions.

-If you have booked a property in the private sector make sure you get a contract.
+If you have booked a property in the private sector, make sure you read and understand the contract.
 We have put together key information to enable you to find suitable private housing on our website.